BelleBernice/Pineapple-Fried/README.md

 disable custom CSS.
 This system is reffered to as **uCL** (**u**ser**C**hrome **L**oader).

 # Troubleshooting
-### "I don't see any of the Pineapple Fried / Natsumi options in about:config!"
+### "I don't see any of the Pineapple Fried in about:config!"
 These are custom options which you need to create.
 Type in the exact name, then press the plus button on the right to create the config.

-### "Tab groups aren't working!"
-> [!WARNING]
-> The developer of Zen Browser recommends **against** using custom CSS to implement Tab Groups like
-> Natsumi's for the time being.
-Proceed at your own risk.

-Set `browser.tabs.groups.enabled` and `natsumi.sidebar.enable-tab-groups` to true.

 ### "Something's bugged!"
 There may be Zen Mods or userchromes that you're using alongside Pineapple Fried that breaks things.